poojahoza/E3R-Replicability/README.md

 ## Neural Fine-tuning Model

+Please install the requirements using the command given above if not done so already.
 We first download the training and test data for both the TREC-CAR and DBpediaV2 datasets using the following script.

 ```
 bash neural_downloads.sh